Saaransh: Plot

-Pradhan, an atheist, gives his son's ashes to Parvati, who takes his ashes to a Pandit (Alok Nath).
+Pradhan, an atheist, gives his son's ashes to Parvati, who takes his ashes to a Pandit.
 The Pandit tells Pradhan and Parvati that Ajay will soon be reincarnated, in the form of a baby, near them.
 Disillusioned, Pradhan takes some of Ajay's ashes and spreads them near a park bench in the nearby kids park.
 Realising the futility of his painful life, Pradhan tries to commit suicide by diving under a speeding car, albeit unsuccessfully.
 Parvati implores him to change his mind, but Pradhan does not relent.
 Finally, they both decide to end their lives by consuming poison together.

 Just as Pradhan and Parvati are about to commit suicide, Sujata informs Vilas that she's pregnant.
 When Vilas still shows indecisiveness in marrying Sujata, she calls him a coward and throws him out.
 When Pradhan finds out, he offers to take Sujata to meet Gajanan with the hope that he will permit Sujata and Vilas to get married.
-When Vilas refuses to accept that Sujata is carrying his baby, Gajanan, despite knowing that Vilas is lying, refuses their proposal and threatens Pradhan and Sujata of dire consequences if Sujata does not abort the child and moves away to another town.
+When Vilas refuses to accept that Sujata is carrying his baby, Gajanan, despite knowing that Vilas is lying, refuses their proposal and threatens Pradhan and Sujata with dire consequences if Sujata does not abort the child and move away to another town.
 However, Pradhan, out of principle, refuses to let a helpless Sujata leave and provides her a safe haven in his house.
 Parvati, upon hearing that Sujata is with a baby, starts believing that the baby in Sujata's womb is, in fact, going to be the reincarnation of Ajay.
 She starts caring for Sujata and her beliefs about Ajay being reincarnated get even more firmly entrenched in her mind.